KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-05-20-app-engine-mapreduce-api-part-5-using-combiners-to-reduce-data-throughput.md

 ---
 title: "App Engine MapReduce API - Part 5: Using Combiners to Reduce Data Throughput"
 date: 2014-05-20T08:54:12Z
-description: "In this post we will look at how to reduce the amount of data transfer during a MapReduce job using a combiner."
 tags:
   - "app engine"
   - "mapreduce"